rahulkhare2088-ets/EireneTechSociety/UsecaseAndAudience.md

 *   **Trigger for External Systems**: This message suggests our BaaS is successfully acting as the "Brain."
 It has taken a request from a user and translated it into a technical instruction for a Warehouse Management System (WMS) or Transportation Management System (TMS).

-*   **Specialized Workflow**: The use of CustomFieldList (e.g., SEND_WM, PROJECT_CUBE) indicates your platform is highly customizable.
+*   **Specialized Workflow**: The use of CustomFieldList (e.g., SEND_WM, PROJECT_CUBE) indicates our platform is highly customizable.
 It’s telling the downstream
     system: "Yes, send this to the Warehouse Manager (WM)" and "Yes, calculate the cubic volume (PROJECT_CUBE)."

 *   **Financial Integration**: The BillingMethodCode (Cash/Wire/Digital) indicates that your fulfillment API can be linked to the payment/accounting side of the business.